joshuaebowling/node-web-scraper/book.md

 44 Now the betrayer had given them a sign, saying, “The one I will kiss is the man.
 Seize him and lead him away under guard.”
 44 El traidor les había dado esta contraseña: «Al que yo le dé un beso, ese es; arréstenlo y llévenselo bien asegurado».
 45 And when he came, he went up to him at once and said, “Rabbi!”
 And he kissed him.
-45 Tan pronto como llegó, Judas se acercó a Jesús.
+45 Tan pronto como llegó, Judas se acercó a Jesús. ―¡Rabí! —le dijo, y lo besó.
 46 And they laid hands on him and seized him.
 46 Entonces los hombres prendieron a Jesús.
 47 But one of those who stood by drew his sword and struck the servant[e] of the high priest and cut off his ear.